ebuchman/blog/content/posts/2020-03-13-happy-1st-birthday-cosmos.md

 for these platforms, and for Cosmos.
 I hope to see pegs built to many other blockchains as well, like ZCash and Tezos.

-For more on the Bitcoin Pegs, see:
+For more on the Bitcoin Pegs (which are all heavily under development!), see:

 - [Summa One's Golang
   work](https://github.com/summa-tx/bitcoin-spv/tree/master/golang)